-B201: Bachelor of Science in Early Childhood Education CIP: 13.1210 FL CIP: 1101312101 offered through the Teacher Education department focuses on the development of children from age 3 through third grade, with emphasis on social, emotional, cognitive and linguistic components of child development.
+The Bachelor of Science in Early Childhood Education program offered through the Teacher Education department focuses on the development of children from age 3 through third grade, with emphasis on social, emotional, cognitive and linguistic components of child development.
 It is designed for associate degree graduates to build on skills for early childhood education positions requiring a bachelor's degree.
-CF B.S. graduates will be eligible to apply for teacher certification in prek-primary education and endorsements in reading (K-12), English for Speakers of Other Languages (ESOL, K-12) and Prekindergarten Disabilities.
+CF B.S. graduates will be eligible to apply for teacher certification in prek-primary education and endorsements in reading (K-12), English for Speakers of Other Languages (ESOL, K-12) and prekindergarten disabilities.